Cynicarlos/RetinexRawMamba/README.md

 python test_mcr.py
 ```
 For SID dataset:
 If your GPU memory is smaller than 40G, generally 24G, please set ```merge_test: true``` in the corresponding config file so that you can test without OOM(out of memory).
+Otherwise, please set ```merge_test: false``` to get the same results reported in our paper.
+Note that the results may be a little bit smaller when merge testing than with whole image.
 ```python
 python test_sony.py
 ```
-Otherwise, please set ```merge_test: false```.
-Note that the results may be a little bit smaller when merge testing than with whole image.

 ## Citation
 If there is any help for your research, please star this repository and if you want to follow this work, you can cite as following:
 ```md